MITLLRacecar/racecar-gp3-hot-rods/README.md

  - [Joseph Lee](https://github.com/jjosephlee)
  - [Anna Chatterji](https://github.com/anna-chatterji)

 All of us pushed an all nighter for this.
-Thanks for a great month everyone ♥️
+Thanks for a great BWSI everyone ♥️

 ## Watch